Fall Camp 2025

-For new and returning campers in 2nd – 8th grade!
+For new and returning campers in 2nd – 8th grades!

-This event is now SOLD OUT!
-Camp Newman’s Fall Camp (for 2nd – 5th graders) and West Coast Party, Jr. (for 6th – 8th graders) retreat weekend is back November 10-12, 2023 at URJ Camp Newman in Santa Rosa!
+Camp Newman’s Fall Camp (for 2nd – 5th graders) and West Coast Party Jr (for 6th-8th graders) retreat weekend is November 7-9, 2025 at URJ Camp Newman in Santa Rosa!
 Join your friends from around the bay area for a weekend at Camp Newman: great for those considering attending camp next summer for the first time and returning campers, too!
-Have a blast getting a taste of camp complete with campfires, climbing the Alpine Tower, archery, art, sports, and an amazing Shabbat celebration, all with the care and support of Camp Newman’s best summer staff members.
+Have a blast getting a taste of camp complete with campfires, climbing the Alpine Tower, art, sports, and an amazing Shabbat celebration, all with the care and support of Camp Newman’s best summer staff members.
 Experience cabin-living, delicious food, age-specific activities and tons of FUN at the ultimate camp retreat weekend.
-Bus transportation provided with stops at several Bay Area locations!
+Campers will live in grade-based cabins according to gender identification with two counselors to help make their weekend magical!

 Round-Trip bus transportation cost included